 Coorabell Ridge Gliding History

-Sixty years ago the Coorabell was the site of an historic record breaking flight, when intrepid aviator Ted Parr cracked the magic 5 hour mark in his primary glider, Pegasus.
+Over eighty years ago the Coorabell was the site of an historic record breaking flight, when intrepid aviator Ted Parr cracked the magic 5 hour mark in his primary glider, Pegasus.

 Flying Coorabell Ridge – Ridge Flying Article